shashankgowdal/introduction_to_dataset/README.md

-This repository contains example code and sample data for *Introduction to Machine Learning With Spark* session.
+This repository contains example code and sample data for *Introduction to Dataset API in Spark* session.
 Follow the below steps to clone code and setup your machine.